How I Work

 Transitioning to college can be an exciting time.
 However, for some, learning to balance their new found independence with academics, new social connections, and extracurricular activities can be difficult.
 Psychological challenges can add an additional layer of stress throughout this transition process.
 Therapy can be helpful for college students who are struggling with anxiety, depression, OCD, ADHD, specific learning difficulties, LGBTQ concerns, and general adjustment challenges.

-Couples Therapy
+Couple Therapy

 Frequently Asked Questions